Elorm-t/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Task 5 - Always look up: A function that changes all lowercase letters of a string to uppercase.

 Task 6 - Expect the best.
 Prepare for the worst.
 Capitalize on what comes: A function that capitalize all words of a string.

+Task 7 - Mozart composed his music not for the elite, but for everybody: A function that encodes a string into 1337.